Project management is like a safari in the wild. You never know what’s hiding in the bushes.

 Talk to stakeholders and management.
 If they insist on certain timeframes – get to the root cause of why that date is important for them.
 Try to negotiate a more realistic deadline or compromise – they’ll either have to agree on fewer features or approve the additional budget for staff and other resources.

-To deal with this challenge both proactively and reactively, implement good project management software like Bordio where you can track the team’s workload and balance it between team members.
+To deal with this challenge both proactively and reactively, implement daily planning software like Bordio where you can track the team’s workload and balance it between team members.
 Use features like time blocking to help employees do the work more efficiently and not have 20 hours worth of work to submit in 3 hours, so they run around like a headless chicken.

 #8 Low team motivation